|

 To make these Banana Peanut Butter Greek Yogurt Oatmeal Muffins, youโ€™ll need the following tools:

-The flavor combo in these muffins is absolutely irresistible.
 The mashed ripe banana gives them a naturally sweet and creamy base, while the peanut butter powder adds that classic nutty flavor without making them too heavy.

 I love the texture the chopped walnuts addโ€”itโ€™s a little crunch in every bite.